Skip to Main Content

 This event could be livestreamed online, and viewers could donate to support the artists and the nonprofit’s cause.

-You can offer various tiers of donation rewards, such as getting a custom drawing, shoutout, or even a time-lapse video of an artwork’s creation process.
+You can offer various tiers of donation rewards, such as getting a custom drawing, a shoutout, or even a time-lapse video of an artwork’s creation process.

 At the end of the marathon, you can host a live event where the artworks are displayed and bid on.
 Just make sure the bidding is also open to virtual attendees!